grafana/loki/docs/sources/configuration/_index.md

   # It exists as an extra-layer on top of the per-stream-rate-limit for extra safety in case a Loki instance
   # decides to (a) rollback to a version that doesn't support shard_streams or (b) decides to disable shard_streams.
   # Ingesters will behave the following way:
-  # - If shard_streams is enabled and rate_limit is not zero, rate limit streams based on this rate_limit
+  # - If shard_streams is enabled and this rate_limit is not zero, rate limit streams based on this value
-  # - If shard_streams is enabled but rate_limit is zero, follows the normal per-stream-rate-limit behavior
+  # - If shard_streams is enabled but this rate_limit is zero, ignores this and follows the normal per-stream-rate-limit behavior
   # - If shard_streams is disabled, follows the normal per-stream-rate-limit behavior
-  # In conclusion, when enabling shard_streams, one should make sure to configure this limit to the desired
+  # In conclusion, when enabling shard_streams, one should make sure to use this
-  # limit without touching the per_stream_rate_limit.
-Then, when disabling shard_streams or rolling back Loki,
+  # limit instead of tunning the per_stream_rate_limit.
+This way, when disabling
-  # no changes in the per_stream_rate_limit is necessary.
+  # shard_streams or rolling back Loki, no changes in the per_stream_rate_limit
+  # are necessary.
   #
   # CLI flag: -shard-streams.rate-limit
   [rate_limit: <string> | default = 0]